 Important note - don't put your address on the key tag you give to your neighbour in the event that their house gets broken into.

 More on keys

-Don't leave deadbolt keys in the lock.
+Don't leave deadbolt keys in the lock on the inside when you're out.
 This pretty much negates the security of the deadbolt.
 Remove the key and place it in a non-visible place nearby for use in emergencies.
 Getting all locks keyed alike means you can keep one on your keychain and others around the house.